What are the stations of the cross?

 A physical Stations of the Cross

-I’ve never walked the Stations of the Cross, albeit I’ve seen them countless times.
+I’ve never walked the Stations of the Cross, although I’ve seen them countless times.

-While in Tucson, Arizona recently, we encountered a version in the desert not far from our Lady of the Desert Church.
+In Tucson, Arizona, we walked a desert version not far from our Lady of the Desert Church.

-We walked among the stations, pausing to examine the sculpture at the base of each cross marking a station, and to read the explanation.
+We walked among the stations, pausing to examine the sculpture at the base of each cross.
+Each station included an explanation.

 Here are photos of some of the stations.